onevcat/Kingfisher/README.md

 * Cancellable processing task.
 You can cancel the downloading or retriving image process if it is not needed anymore.
 * Independent components.
 You can use the downloader or caching system separately.
 Or even create your own cache based on Kingfisher's code.
 * Options to decompress the image in background before render it, which could improve the UI performance.
-* A category over `UIImageView` for setting image from an url directly.
+* A category over `UIImageView` for setting image from an URL directly.

 ## Requirements